What Makes Old Québec’s Architecture So Unique?

 The Art Deco Influence

 Old Québec has also been shaped by modern currents in architecture.
 The clean lines, stylized ornamentation, and bas relief of the Price Building (const.
 1929–1931) are pure Art Deco.
-The building’s penthouse suite was renovated in 2003 and now serves as the Prime Minister of Québec’s official apartment, giving it a small part to play in Québec’s role as a capital city, which dates all the way back to the 17th century.
+The building’s penthouse suite was renovated in 2003 and now serves as the Premier of Québec’s official apartment, giving it a small part to play in Québec’s role as a capital city, which dates all the way back to the 17th century.

 UNESCO World Heritage

 To preserve the Old Québec’s architectural heritage, the Government of Québec declared it a historic district in 1963.
 UNESCO seconded the motion in 1985 by adding the district to its list of World Heritage sites.